offbynull/learn/Math/input/input.md

   Notice that the result of this example's movement is exactly the same as swapping, subtracting, then tacking on a negative sign to the result: 4 - 3 is 1, tack on a negative sign: -1.

-The algorithm used by humans to add integer numbers together revolves around inspecting the sign and magnitude of each integer, then deiciding whether to perform whole number addition or whole number subtraction to get the result.
+The algorithm used by humans to add integer numbers together revolves around inspecting the sign and magnitude of each integer, then deciding whether to perform whole number addition or whole number subtraction to get the result.
 The codification of this algorithm is as follows...

 ```{output}
 arithmetic_code/IntegerNumber.py